How DNA Evidence Works

-Because of its accuracy, criminal lawyers increasingly rely on DNA evidence to prove a defendants guilt or innocence.
-DNA evidence has also exonerated people through postconviction analysis of biological samples.
+Because of its accuracy, criminal lawyers increasingly rely on this type of evidence to prove a defendant's guilt or innocence.
+This type of evidence has also exonerated people through postconviction analysis of biological samples.
 Since DNA analysis didn't exist until recently, a reexamination of evidence collected during older investigations can reveal that the DNA profile of the person convicted of the crime does not match the DNA profile from biological samples collected at crime scenes.

 Human Error and Admissibility

 DNA evidence is not unassailable, however.
-Errors in the collection and/or handling of the biological samples used for the DNA analysis can result in the exclusion of DNA evidence at trial.
-Similarly, if a lab contaminates the biological sample or is found to use unreliable methods, a judge may reject the DNA evidence at trial.
+Errors in the collection and/or handling of the biological samples used for the DNA analysis can result in it being excluded at trial.
+Similarly, if a lab contaminates the biological sample or is found to use unreliable methods, a judge may reject it at trial.

 When challenging this type of evidence, defense attorneys will usually focus on the behavior of the investigators and forensic analysts in an attempt to cast doubt on the results of DNA profiles, rather than attack the reliability of DNA profiling as a whole.
 A well-known example of this is the defense strategy used in the O.J.
 Simpson trial.
 Additionally, each state has difference rules regarding evidence, and any failure to comply with the particulars of each states requirements can result in a refusal of the court to examine DNA evidence.

 Juries find DNA evidence compelling and convincing, but a close examination sometimes reveals flaws in the collection and processing of evidence of this kind.
-For instance, evidence that is improperly labled may incriminate the wrong suspect.
-Don't just accept that DNA evidence is the end of the story.
-If you have questions about DNA evidence or criminal charges, you should speak with a criminal defense attorney immediately.
+For instance, evidence that is improperly labeled may incriminate the wrong suspect.
+If you have questions about evidence or criminal charges, you should speak with a criminal defense attorney immediately.